Forecast Informed Reservoir Operations

 FIRO is a proposed management strategy that uses data from watershed monitoring and modern weather and water forecasting to help water managers selectively retain or release water from reservoirs in a manner that reflects current and forecasted conditions.

-FIRO is being developed and tested as a collaborative effort in the Russian River Basin (Lake Mendocino) and the Santa Ana River Basin (Prado Dam) that engages experts and stakeholders in civil engineering, hydrology, meteorology, biology, economics and climate from several federal, state and local, universities and others.
+FIRO is being developed and tested as a collaborative effort in the Russian River Basin (Lake Mendocino), the Santa Ana River Basin (Prado Dam), and the Yuba-Feather Rivers Basin that engages experts and stakeholders in civil engineering, hydrology, meteorology, biology, economics and climate from several federal, state and local, universities and others.
 There is significant interest and support for developing FIRO at other appropriate locations in the Western U.S. and elsewhere.

 F. Martin Ralph